Q. How much does a new kitchen cost?

 We can supply and install additional new cupboards; install new bench tops; new splashbacks and new doors and end panels (conditions apply) but we don't modify or retrofit existing cabinetry.

-Q. Do you design and sell joinery in FLATPACK?
+Q. Do you sell joinery in FLATPACK for me to assemble & install?

 If you would like help with your flatpack design, we do charge a fee for this service.
 The design service includes: